-Accelerating content production for the many websites of a leading university
+Accelerating content production for the many websites of a leading university.

 VU Amsterdam needed to transition from a mix of legacy content management systems to a modern solution that gives their team centralized control over how their content is displayed across their various websites.
-They chose Kentico Kontent to manage and deliver this content across student, employee, and research-based websites.
+They chose Kontent by Kentico to manage and deliver this content across student, employee, and research-based websites.
 This freed up their User Experience team to optimize each visitor’s online journey and allowed their editors to produce high-quality content without worrying about how it will be used across the university’s digital channels.

-- Dependence on technical resources led to delays in getting content published.
+- Dependence on technical resources led to delays in getting content published

-- An inability to reuse content led to duplication of efforts and inconsistencies throughout their websites.
+- An inability to reuse content led to duplication of efforts and inconsistencies throughout their websites

-- Some websites didn’t meet university standards due to a lack of oversight and accessibility controls.
+- Some websites didn’t meet university standards due to a lack of oversight and accessibility controls

-- Intuitive authoring environment lets the content team create and publish content without help from technical resources.
+- Intuitive authoring environment lets the content team create and publish content without help

-- Content items are managed in a single location and reused wherever they’re needed.
+- Content items are managed in a single location and reused wherever they’re needed

-- Individual departments utilize templates to create basic websites that adhere to university requirements.
+- Individual departments utilize templates to create basic websites that adhere to university requirements

-- Content is consistent and up to date across all locations.
+- Content is consistent and up to date across all locations

-- Content is now accessible to all visitors across each of the university’s websites.
+- Content is now accessible to all visitors across each of the university’s websites

-- Templated websites can be created within 2-4 weeks.
+- Templated websites can be created within 2-4 weeks

-- Reusable components accelerate the development of new websites.
+- Reusable components accelerate the development of new websites

 Located in Amsterdam, Netherlands, VU Amsterdam is consistently ranked as one of the top 150 universities in the world.
 With roughly 26,000 students and over 4,000 employees, the university owns and manages hundreds of websites that drive new student registrations, enable existing graduate and pre-graduate students, promote critical research, and serve individual teams throughout the university.
 These websites were built on a variety of content management systems that imposed limitations on operational efficiency, content quality, and compliance with online standards.
 To deliver the types of experiences their audiences expect, the university needed to replace these systems with a modern solution that can be used across their whole portfolio of web properties.